jsdealy/latin/miscellae/guideToLatinConversation.md

 My account agrees, is
 right.

-Eight or wrong it mat-
-ters little to us.
+Eight or wrong it matters little to us.

 He asks for you at the
 door.